 The issue of how to accurately estimate the counterfactual is intrinsic to quantifying the consequences of different actions or clusters of actions.
 In our study consequences are measured as excess deaths, and the cluster of actions that are thought to have caused these deaths are known as ‘austerity’.
 Alternative, and arguably more sophisticated, statistical modelling strategies could be applied, and the actuarial estimates of excess deaths produced would change.
 However the sensitivity analysis included in our appendix suggests that, if anything more sophisticated models produce less conservative results.

-Overall, the model estimates suggest there has been a deleterious shift in ‘the fundamentals’ of mortality improvements, similar to that seen after 2008 in economic growth, and that this has resulted many more deaths that would otherwise have been expected.
+Overall, the model estimates suggest there has been a deleterious shift in ‘the fundamentals’ of mortality improvements, similar to that seen after 2008 in economic growth, and that this has resulted in many more deaths that would otherwise have been expected.
 But unlike the change to the fundamental of economic growth, which occurred after 2008, mortality trends worsened in England and Wales after 2012, and have tended to become progressively worse each year since.
 This again highlights the importance of considering the effects of recessions, and political responses to recessions, as having distinct effects on population health.
 Despite the relatively generous political support for pensions through the ‘Triple Lock’ guarantee, and the shockingly harsh increases in conditionality and sanctioning for recipients of working age unemployment social security, it is amongst the elderly, rather than working age, that the human costs of worsening public service provision can be counted in additional deaths by the tens of thousand.